taylorhixson/WF/README.md

   ![Image is a screenshot showing the location to delete attributes option](imagesDOC/delete.png "Delete empty attributes")

-5. In the window that appears, click the following columns to select them for deletion:
+5. In the window that appears, click the following columns to select the Latitude and Longitude columns in order to delete them.
-    - Latitude
-    - Longitude

       ![Image is a screenshot showing the columns to delete](imagesDOC/deleteFields.png "Select columns to delete")

 6. Once all the necessary columns are highlighted, click OK.

-7. If the correct columns were deleted, click the floppy disc icon in the top left to save edits.
+7. If the correct columns were deleted, click the floppy disc icon in the top left to save edits, or press `Ctrl + S` on the keyboard.

     ![Image is a screenshot showing the columns to delete](imagesDOC/saveEdits.png "Save edits")